-The amount due to the Micro and Small Enterprise as defined in the "The Micro, Small and Medium Enterprises Development Act, 2006" has been determined to the extent such parties have been Identified on the basis of the Information available with the Company, which has been relied upon by the auditors.
+The amount due to the Micro and Small Enterprise as defined in the "The Micro, Small and Medium Enterprises Development Act, 2006" has been determined to the extent such parties have been identified on the basis of the Information available with the Company, which has been relied upon by the auditors.
 The disclosure relating to the Micro and Small Enterprise are as under:

-As at 31 March, 2021 Rs in '000' As at 31 March, 2020 Rs in '000' (a) (i) The principal amount remaining unpaid to supplier as at end of the year - - (b) Interest paid in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006 and the amount of payment made to the supplier beyond the appointed day - - (c) Interest due and payable for the period of delay in making payment other than the interest specified under the Micro, Small and Medium Enterprises Development Act, 2006 - - (d) Interest accrued and remaining unpaid - - (e) Further interest remaining due and payable even in the succeeding years for the purpose of disallowance of a deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, 2006. - -
+As at 31 March, 2022 As at 31 March, 2021 Rs In '000' Rs In '000' (a) (i) The principal amount remaining unpaid to supplier as at end of the year - • (II) Interest due thereon - (b) Interest paid in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006 and the amount of payment made to the supplier beyond the appointed day - - Interest due and payable for the period of delay in making payment other than the interest specified under the (c) Micro, Small and Medium Enterprises Development Act, 2006 - - The control of the co (d) Interest accrued and remaining unpaid - • (e) Further interest remaining due and payable even in the succeeding years for the purpose of disallowance of a deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, 2006. - -